magdarosa/markdown-cv/index.md

 - Responsible for the development, support and maintenance of backend applications for clients.

-- Use frameworks, tools and development patterns, including Node.js, NestJS, AWS services, PostgreSQL.
+- Use frameworks, tools and development patterns, including Node.js, NestJS, .net Core, AWS services, PostgreSQL and MySQL.

 - Develop serverless solutions using GraphQL, AWS CDK, AWS lambda, DynamoDB for one of our clients.